Roland-Xiao/Psych-supervision/ATTRIBUTION.md

 # Attribution & Intellectual Property

 Creator:
-- Roland‑Xiao (Dev‑Psychiater) — First release 2026
+- Roland‑Xiao (Dev‑Psychiater) — First release on github：2026

 License:
 - This project is licensed under the MIT License.
 See the LICENSE file for full text.